QuantEcon/lecture-python-intro/lectures/business_cycle.md

 wb.series.info(q='GDP growth')
 ```

-After retrieving the ID, it can be used to obtain the data in the following sections.
+After retrieving the series ID, it can be used to obtain the data.

 We can always learn more about the data by checking the metadata of the series